mahdichantoufi/PostMortem_WondevWoman_Silver_4th/README.md

 # PostMortem_WondevWoman_Silver_4th

 This game IA project is a 4 weeks challenge that I chose for my project module during my engineer course in France.
 I find IA coding very challenging.
-This experience was very fulfilling and intructive.
+This experience was very fulfilling and instructive.

 Let's take a look at the game rules :
 " On a 2D grid, you have to move your characters to score points, while placing obstacles to slow down your opponent.